ghashy/buzz-operator/README.md

 7. Basic command-line interface (CLI): Create a simple command-line interface that allows users to interact with your tool and perform actions like registering services, starting/stopping services, and checking service status.

 8. Error handling and user feedback: Implement proper error handling to provide meaningful error messages and feedback to users when they encounter issues or invalid inputs.

+WILL NOT WORK ON MACOS BECAUSE OF A BUG from `notify` crate, with `FSEvent API`